damonyoungcc/english-interview/mock1.md

 ### 9. 100,000 messages, the scroll speed is very slow, how to optimize it?

-I would use virtual scrolling to only render visible items it calculate which items are in view, and update the DOM based on scroll position Rendering all items at once is too heavy for the **DOM**.
+I would use virtual scrolling to only render visible items calculate which items are in viewport and update the DOM based on scroll position
 Libraries like **`react-window`** or **`react-virtualized`** can do it.

 > **That’s the point of open source** — so we don’t have to repeat and build the wheel.